-Here are some texts you can send your date if you start smelling the cowardly stank of "I’m going to stand you up":
+Here are some texts you can send your date if you start smelling the cowardly stank of "LOL, I’m not coming":

 1. "Hey, still on for tonight?"

 This text is straight to the point.
 Licensed marriage and family therapist Nicole Richardson says sending this type of text “conveys a sense of excitement and confidence.
 It doesn't leave you too vulnerable and if the person never responds, you have your answer.”
 A text like this is a great way to gauge where your date is at.
 It's low-pressure, and you'll be able to tell if they are looking to weasel out of the date immediately.